Welcome to Expert Tips — a growing collection of practical tips and real-world examples to help you get the most out of Extension Kit Core.

 Syncing related properties between object types #

-In this week’s tip, we’re tackling a common scenario – asked recently in our community – where related properties need to stay synchronized between two object types to ensure data consistency and save time.
+In this week’s tip, we’re tackling a common scenario – asked recently in our community – where related properties need to

 The Challenge